fuskovic/gecko/README.md

 ## Step 1 - Download the latest Gecko release

-You'll wan't to get the zipped version and can find it on the [releases page](todo:addlink)
+Check the [releases page](https://github.com/fuskovic/gecko/releases) for the latest version.

 ## Step 2 - Create a new AWS Lambda function in the AWS Dashboard